 While the cases vary wildly, they prove that cervical fusion is a costly and intensive treatment option that can increase settlement amounts.
 Each of the provided lawsuit examples has led to substantial and fair settlements to account for the surgery’s cost and damages, like lost wages.

-However, there remains no guarantee that the settlements for future patients will be within the same rates.
+However, there remains no guarantee that the settlements for future patients will be at the same rates.
 It is also important to note that litigating a claim of this nature will not absolve you of other financial responsibilities – this means you might need some financial support.

 During the Cervical Fusion Personal Injury Claim